 Modern Chinese reproductions of Blue & White printed English Ironstone chinaware

 In contrast, the vast majority of recent Chinese antique copies made in the last 30 or so years is mass-produced.
 Most are small or medium-sized porcelain vases or lidded jars with simple folk designs and hurriedly applied relief features, for example, the popular decorative or functional Dragonware.
 Chargers, tableware, and figurines, especially of religious or animal ancient forms, can be added to the multitude of recent Chinese export ware.
 On average, these newer items fetch from $20 to $150 each, or $200 - $350 if a matching pair and of exceptional aesthetic appeal.
 There are some exceptions, such as the very expensive delicate and finely crafted grand-sized urns, often of prominent appearance and usually made to order so as to be displayed in large mansions of rich clients, but which are sold as reproductions with full knowledge of the buyer; these can easily sell for over $1,000 or much more if really extraordinary or a pair.

-Anecdotal evidence suggests that this accelerated flooding of the market with reproductions of Asian antiques tries to capitalize on the current trend of escalating values for true Chinese antiques at auction.
-This may be partly fueled by the fact that many investors or collectors [and even museums] from mainland China are “buying back” or repatriating their cultural heritage since economic conditions have vigorously improved during the last few decades.
+Anecdotal evidence suggests that this accelerated flooding of the market with reproductions of Asian antiques tries to capitalize on the current trend of escalating values for true and authentic Chinese antiques sold at auction.
+This fairly recent dramatic price increase for original ancient speciments may be partly fueled by the fact that many investors or collectors and even museums from mainland China are “buying back” or repatriating their cultural heritage now that economic conditions have vigorously improved during the last few decades.